Sahim475/fixed-income-pricing-platform/docs/phase15_market_risk_design.md

 If no historical curve file is uploaded, the app generates a built-in synthetic dataset programmatically so the market-risk views remain usable.

-## 11. Interview Discussion Guide

-Useful discussion points for interviews:

-- explain the difference between historical VaR and parametric VaR
-- explain why Expected Shortfall is more informative in the tail
-- describe how curve shocks are transformed into portfolio P&L
-- explain why stress testing complements VaR instead of replacing it
-- discuss why linear interpolation of tenor shocks is acceptable for an educational implementation but not always enough for production

-## 12. Key Takeaway

-Phase 15 moves the project from static sensitivity measures into distribution-based market-risk analysis.
-The platform can now combine pricing, curve shocks, parametric fitting, and stress scenarios inside one coherent fixed-income analytics workflow.